LambdaKappa/Linear-lib/README.md

 # Examples of use #

-You can include library in your code file like this:
+You can include the library in your code file like this:
 ```C++
 #include "Linear.hpp"
 ```